 Ginkgo – A tree with interestingly shaped leaves that turn brilliant gold in the autumn, gingko trees can tolerate climates as warm as zone 9 and require very little maintenance.

-Crape Myrtle – Crape myrtles are very popular hot weather ornamental trees.
+Crepe Myrtle – Crepe myrtles are very popular hot weather ornamental trees.
 They will produce brilliantly colored flowers all through the summer.
 Some popular varieties that thrive in zone 9 are Muskogee, Sioux, Pink Velour, and Enduring Summer.

-Windmill Palm – An easy to grow, low maintenance palm tree that will tolerate temperatures that dip below freezing, it will reach 20 to 30 feet in height when mature (6-9 m.).
+Windmill Palm – An easy to grow, low maintenance palm tree that will tolerate temperatures that dip below freezing, windmill palm will reach 20 to 30 feet (6-9 m.) in height when mature.

 Holly – Holly is a very popular tree that is usually evergreen and often produces berries for added winter interest.
 Some varieties that do especially well in zone 9 include American and Nelly Stevens.

-Ponytail Palm – Hardy in zones 9 through 11, this very low maintenance plant has a thick trunk and attractive, thin fronds.
+Ponytail Palm – Hardy in zones 9 through 11, ponytail palm, a very low maintenance plant, has a thick trunk and attractive, thin fronds.